PabloChristian/dotnet-social-media-api/README.md

 ## ⚙️ Executing the Project
 To execute the project, follow the steps below:

-#### Important Notes
-1. When using date start or date end filter, the pattern must be yyyy-MM-dd

 #### Execution

 **Option 01: Run in Containers**